-A research study of mine is in publication by the Hydrological Sciences Journal .
-I believe it is the first scientific paper to demonstrate that solar forcing can account for a plurality of the global hydrosphere’s long term circulation phenomena.
-It is also the first paper to explicitly identify links between the full thickness of the atmosphere and solar cycles.
-Finally it is the first study to demonstrate a lagged and statistically significant correlation between sunspot numbers (including related indexes such as TSI) and climate, and to use that lag to forecast river flows years in advance.
+A research study of mine has recently been published by the Hydrological Sciences Journal .
+This paper may present the strongest arguments to date, within the scientific peer review domain, that solar forcing can account for a plurality of the global hydrosphere’s long term circulation phenomena.
+It is also apparently the first paper to explicitly identify links between the full thickness of the atmosphere and solar cycles (in a key region of circulation).
+Another overlapping result includes the exercise of these lagged and statistically significant correlations to forecast river flows years in advance.

-It may only be my opinion as the author, but I believe that the long term impact of this paper will lead to major structural corrections in fields including weather, cyclone and climate forecasting, drought attributions, ocean acidification attributions, ozone hole attributions, volcanic climate causation attributions, ocean circulation misconceptions (AMOC for example), polar ice and global temperature attributions, galactic cosmic ray (gcr) – atmospheric moisture attributions, greenhouse gas – atmospheric moisture attributions, and paleoclimate reconstructions.
+Perhaps as I suggest in a subsequent post, a long term impact of this paper will lead to major structural corrections in fields including weather, cyclone and climate forecasting, drought attributions, ocean acidification attributions, ozone hole attributions, volcanic climate causation attributions, ocean circulation misconceptions (AMOC for example), polar ice and global temperature attributions, galactic cosmic ray (gcr) – atmospheric moisture attributions, greenhouse gas – atmospheric moisture attributions, and paleoclimate reconstructions.

 I am also mindful that further work could lead to other outcomes, and I welcome critical attention from any and every peer.
 Aside from the evidence provided in supporting posts at this site, I feel that these structural changes are possible because the paper strikes a new solution path, provides highly reproducible and verifiable content, includes forecasts which are already proving out, offers explanations of climate features which cannot be explained by any current approach, and identifies a circulation mechanism which is aligned with and expands upon classical global circulation theories of Hadley and Walker.